Structuring your ERP implementation team for a successful project

-Your implementation team structure should reflect your organization.
+Your implementation team structure should reflect your organisation.
 Project team members should represent all major functional departments, particularly those that are primary users and beneficiaries of the system.
-Departments may include engineering, sales and customer field service, procurement, finance and accounting, IT, physical plant and maintenance, human resources, or others depending on how your business is organized and the breadth of your system’s reach.
+Departments may include engineering, sales and customer field service, procurement, finance and accounting, IT, physical plant and maintenance, human resources, or others depending on how your business is organised and the breadth of your system’s reach.

 In most cases, the project team will meet weekly – or more frequently during critical or high-activity periods.
 While C-level executives are not expected to attend team meetings, they should be kept aware of all implementation activities and decisions through regular reporting by the team leader.
 Company-wide status reporting is also highly recommended to help keep enthusiasm and interest high.